nsw42/picave/docs/configuration.md

 # Configuration

+All configuration can be achieved through the profile editor window, accessed from the button on the main window.

-A configuration file can be specified using the `-c` / `--command` command line argument.
+A configuration file can be specified using the `-p` / `--profile` command line argument.
 `~/.picaverc` is the default file if no argument is specified.

-## File format

-The config file is a JSON file, but the file is read using a [JSON5](https://json5.org/) parser, which has the benefit that it allows for comments (both single line `//` and multi-line `/* ... */`) and is more tolerant of trailing commas.

 ## Selecting players for filetypes